lightning/bolts/02-peer-protocol.md

 The receiving node:
   - MUST use the negotiated inputs and outputs to construct a transaction
   - MUST fail the negotiation if:
-    - the peer's total input satoshis is less than their outputs
+    - the peer's total input satoshis is less than their outputs.
+One MUST account for the peer's portion of the funding output when verifying compliance with this requirement.
     - the peer's paid feerate does not meet or exceed the agreed `feerate` (based on the `minimum fee`).
     - if is the *non-initiator*: